formatted-commit

 -T --trailer Trailer in 'Sentence-case-key: value' format (optional, repeatable)

--a --amend Amend the previous commit (optional)
+--amend Amend the previous commit (optional)

 -h --help